DirectMessagingTechnologies/docs-web/docs/api/api_finder.md

 # Channel Finder

+The Channel Finder API generates a list of related channels simply from the required channelType and url query params in an http GET request.

 :::warning
 The DMT API is current in pre-alpha.
 This means you should not rely on its availability, and that it may change without warning, although we will certainly make a best effort to contact you in advance.
 :::